Expand Your Home Improvement Vocabulary With These Home Renovation Terms

 Governmental specifications detailing how certain property may be used.
 Examples include commercial, residential, high-rise residential, single or multi-family homes, etc.

 NYC Remodeling Experts

 Looking for even more home renovation vocabulary?
 View our extensive glossary to become a remodeling knowledge connoisseur.
 When you sign on with MyHome for your project, we will guide you through all the confusing language and more!
-No matter what the objective of your remodeling and renovation project, our commitment is to finish every project on-time, within budget and to your complete satisfaction.
+No matter what the objective of your remodeling and renovation project is, our commitment is to finish every project on time, within budget, and to your complete satisfaction.
 We take that pledge and responsibility very seriously.
 Let’s get started by booking your free consultation today.